pryv/dev-site/source/guides/data-modelling.md

 ### Consent aggregation

 Let's imagine now a different use case.
+You are conducting an Allergology Exposition research, in which you analyze the exposition of subjects to allergens by tracking their geolocation.

 You have been collecting consent from your app users to use their data and you need to store these accesses on Pryv.io in order to be able to retrieve data from their accounts.
 You will therefore need a "campaign" stream structure which allows you to store the accesses for your app.